Kitware/ParaView/Web/Documentation/guides/jetty_session_manager/README.md

 ## Introduction

-The Jetty session manager enables you easily deploy ParaViewWeb for multiple users with a very easy and less intrusive setup.
-This document covers the different steps to get the component, configure it, and run it to allow access to your ParaViewWeb backend.
+The Jetty session manager enables you to easily deploy ParaViewWeb for multiple users with a very easy and less intrusive setup.
+This document covers the different steps necessary to obtain the component, configure it, and run it to allow access to your ParaViewWeb back-end application.

 ## Role of that server/service